gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-If key establishment is in-band, the protection engine will start the handshake with its peer and in case of failure or T-valid timeout, it will generate an ERROR chunk and an ABORT chunk.
+If key establishment is in-band, the protection engine will start the handshake with its peer and in case of failure or T-valid timeout, it will generate an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.
 When Handshake has been successfully completed, the association state machine will enter PROTECTED state.